alexappiahjunior/Secure-Internet-Gateway-Project/README.md

 # Adding the Cisco 3745 as an EtherSwitch
 1. Add the **Cisco 3745** router to the worksheet
-2. Insert the **NM-16ESW module** in the configure template section to enable switch functionality.
+2. Insert the **NM-16ESW module** in the configure section and the slot to enable switch functionality.
 3. This converts the 3745 into an **EtherSwitch router** with 16 Ethernet switch ports, effectively functioning as the project’s LAN switch.